Panhard Dyna Z

 The Panhard Dyna Z is a lightweight motor car produced by Panhard of France from 1954 to 1959.
 It was first presented to the press at a Paris restaurant named Les Ambassadeurs on 17 June 1953 and entered production the following year.
 In 1959, it was replaced by the Panhard PL 17.

 Background

 Panhard was one of the world's oldest auto manufacturers and, since 1945, had become known for producing economical cars.
-Panhard, like Citroën, considered itself a leader, not a follower of automotive trends, and the Dyna Z featured an impressive array of unusual engineering choices.
+Like Citroën, Panhard positioned itself as a leader in automotive design, and the Dyna Z featured a range of unusual engineering choices.

 In 1955, Citroën had taken a 25% holding in Panhard's automobile business and during the next two years the national dealership networks of the two businesses were integrated.
 This gave Citroën and Panhard dealers an expanded market coverage, incorporating now a small car, a medium-sized saloon and a large car range.
 It gave the Panhard Dyna Z, during its final years in production, a level of market access that its predecessor had never enjoyed.
 Sales benefited.